top of page

 Stereotypes are consensual, generic beliefs that overemphasize differences between social groups and downplay variations within them.
 In the case of gender, stereotypes are both descriptive (i.e., beliefs about what women and men are typically like) and prescriptive (i.e., beliefs about what women and men should and should not be like).
 Both descriptive and prescriptive stereotypes play an important role in people’s choices, encouraging them to self-select into gender-stereotypic roles.
 These stereotypes can

 also feed into prejudicial views about the appropriate roles of men and women, and represent barriers that block individuals’ entry into counter-stereotypic roles.
-At SRBL, we investigate gender stereotyping and prejudice with the goal of understanding the cultural transmission of these beliefs (e.g., through media and socialization), how they influence individuals’ self-views and choices, how they shape the way that people evaluate and treat others, and how they can be effectively challenged.
+At SRBL, we investigate gender beliefs, norms, and stereotypes to understand their cultural transmission (e.g., through media and socialization), how they influence individuals’ self-views and choices, how they shape the way that people evaluate and treat others, and how they can be effectively challenged.

 Kahalon, R., Bareket, O., Vial, A. C., Sassenhagen, N., Becker, J. C., & Shnabel, N. (2019).
 The Madonna-Whore Dichotomy predicts patriarchy endorsement: Evidence from Israel, Germany, and the United States.
 Psychology of Women Quarterly, 43(3), 348-367. https://doi.org/10.1177/0361684319843298.
 PDF.